Hypertrophic cardiomyopathy screening: Purpose

 HCM is a heart disease in which a portion of the heart becomes thickened without an obvious cause.
 It affects up to one in 200 people and runs in families.
 A significant number of people with the condition have no symptoms.
 Screening is a way of identifying HCM in immediate relatives of family members diagnosed with hypertrophic cardiomyopathy (HCM), and athletes as part of a sports medical.
 Additional tests may also be performed in those who faint or have exertional chest pain.
 It aims to detect HCM early, so that interventions can be commenced to prevent complications and sudden cardiac death.

+The purpose of screening is to increase the chances of an early diagnosis and thus a better prognosis.
+Early diagnosis facilitates surveillance for disease complications that may become fatal if left unmanaged.
+Screening and therefore diagnosing at an early age allows a patient to receive the appropriate therapies (medication for symptoms, ICD implantation, or myectomy) which in turn will improve the quality and length of life.
+Without appropriate therapies, the progression of familial HCM during childhood can lead to increased complications at an earlier stage of life.

 Screening

 Generally, screening may be considered for anyone of any age with a family history of HCM or sudden death.
+It is really important to ask about family history in young athletes that are enduring physical activity.
 Screening includes at first a history of symptoms or family member with HCM, and a physical examination which may reveal a heart murmur or fourth heart sound.
 Initial tests include an ECG and 24-hour ambulatory ECG.
 Other tests include echocardiogram, genetic testing and cardiac MRI.

 The American Heart Association have developed a 14-point evaluation for competitive athletes, which it recommends for screening healthy teenagers and young adults.